On average, your neighbors pay $100 a month.See Your Rates

 These are the top 10 vehicles owned by Wisconsin drivers requesting car insurance quotes through QuoteWizard in the past year.

 Last year, these were the 10 most common car insurance companies reported by QuoteWizard users living in the state of Wisconsin.
-Out of the 49,039 Wisconsin drivers that used QuoteWizard to request insurance quotes last year, 8,603 had no car insurance.
+Out of the 49,039 Wisconsin drivers that used QuoteWizard to request insurance quotes last year, 8,603 were uninsured.

 If you drive a vehicle registered in Wisconsin, you must maintain a minimum level of insurance coverage of 25/50/10, plus uninsured/underinsured coverage.
 This means that you must have a policy with at least the following: